 Frequent poor sleep affects your ability to work, function, and think clearly.
-Whether you struggle to fall or stay asleep, board-certified psychiatrist Ankur Bindal, MD, can help at KMG Psychiatry in San Diego and National City, California.
-Dr. Bindal specializes in treating insomnia, sleep-disordered breathing, and more.
-Call KMG Psychiatry or schedule an appointment online to learn more.
+Whether you struggle to fall or stay asleep, KAB Medical Group Inc. in San Diego, Hollywood, and National City, California offers an array of treatments to help you get a good night’s rest.
+The team specializes in treating insomnia, sleep-disordered breathing, and more.
+Call KAB Medical Group Inc. or schedule an appointment online to learn more.

 Sleep disorders are problems with the amount or quality of sleep you get each night.
 Over time, sleep disorders can affect your ability to function during the day and exacerbate physical and mental health conditions such as anxiety, depression, cardiovascular disease, and obesity.

 There are many different types of sleep disorders that KMG Psychiatry treats, including: